Learning GUI Grounding with Spatial Reasoning from Visual Feedback: GUI Grounding with Visual Feedback

 \subsection{GUI Grounding by Moving a Cursor}

 We design an interactive environment that allows the model to locate the GUI element by moving a cursor.
 The interaction process consists of a sequence of steps.
 At the initial step $t=0$, the screenshot $O_0$ displays with a cursor at its centre $(x_0, y_0)$; conditioned on a natural language instruction $I$ and the observation $O_0$, the model generates the response $A_0$ that contains an action to move the cursor to a position $(x_1, y_1)$.
-At each subsequent step $t$, the new observation $O_t$ displays the cursor at the latest position $(x_t, y_t)$, and the model generates the response $A_t$ conditioned on the interaction history and the new observation: $(I, O_0, A_0, O_1, A_1 \dots, A_{t-1}, O_t)$.
-Each response $A_t$ consists of a thinking process $\{w_i\}_{i=1}^n$ before an action $\{v_i\}_{i=1}^m$:

-\paragraph{Thinking} The thinking tokens $\{w_i\}_{i=1}^n$ contain the analysis about the target UI element, the current cursor's location, and the spatial relationship between the cursor and the target.

-\paragraph{Action} The answer tokens $\{v_i\}_{i=1}^m$ can be either a new coordinate prediction $\{v_i\}_{i=1}^m=(x_t, y_t)$, or $\{v_i\}_{i=1}^m=\text{STOP}$ when the model judges the cursor is correctly on the target.
+At each subsequent step $t$, the new observation $O_t$ displays the cursor at the latest position $(x_t, y_t)$, and the model generates the response $A_t$ conditioned on the interaction history and the new observation: $(I, O_0, A_0, O_1, \dots, A_{t-1}, O_t)$.
+Each response consists of a thinking process before an action : $A_t=\text{\ThinkStart}w_1, w_2, \dots, w_n\text{\ThinkEnd}\text{\AnswerStart}v_1, v_2 \dots, v_m\allowbreak\text{\AnswerEnd}$.
+The thinking tokens $\{w_i\}_{i=1}^n$ contain the analysis about the target UI element, the current cursor's location, and the spatial relationship between the target and the cursor.
+The answer tokens $\{v_i\}_{i=1}^m$ can be either a new coordinate $\{v_i\}_{i=1}^m=(x_t, y_t)$, or $\{v_i\}_{i=1}^m=\text{STOP}$ when the model judges the cursor is correctly on the target.
 If the new coordinate $(x_t, y_t)$ is provided, the cursor will be rendered at the position $(x_t, y_t)$ for the next turn observation $O_{t+1}$; otherwise, the position of the cursor will not be updated.

 The episode terminates when the model outputs STOP (i.e., $\{v_i\}_{i=1}^m=\text{STOP}$) or a pre-defined maximum number of steps is reached.
 Then, the final position $(x_T, y_T)$ of the cursor is returned as the grounding prediction, where $T$ is the number of steps. \cref{fig:method} illustrates how the model locates the target by moving a cursor in this interactive environment.